Logo for Piano Play It

 We can do the same by playing an ascending scale in the left hand.

-For more info on practicing piano scales with the cross over check this page on practicing piano scales.
+For more info on practising piano scales with the cross over check this page on practising piano scales.

 Passing 1 Under 3